Tips for Emotional Mastery: How to Increase Your Wellbeing by Being Smarter with Feelings

 9. Emotions ≠ actions.
 Notice emotions as sensations, and distinguish between that sensation and the way people act.
 Anger is an emotion, yelling is an action – but one does not NEED to yell just because s/he is angry.
 We have choice about how we use our emotions.

 10. In different situations, different emotions are useful.
 For example, with loss it’s useful to feel sorrow; relaxing on the beach it’s useful to feel peace.
 When understanding feelings, think about what’s useful in the current context.
-To learn more about the functions of feelings, try this article.

 11. Validate feelings.
 Name them, acknowledge them.
 Start by assuming they’re valuable & useful.